suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 {::include examples/example5.json.txt}

 # C. Design Rational {#design-rationale}
-{: numbered='no'}

 In order to provide flexible behavior to constrained devices, while still allowing more powerful devices to use their full capabilities, the SUIT manifest encodes the required behavior of a Recipient device.
 Behavior is encoded as a specialized byte code, contained in a CBOR list.
 This promotes a flat encoding, which simplifies the parser.
 The information encoded by this byte code closely matches the operations that a device will perform, which promotes ease of processing.
-The core operations used by most update and trusted execution operations are represented in the byte code.
+The core operations used by most update and trusted invocation operations are represented in the byte code.
 The byte code can be extended by registering new operations.

 The specialized byte code approach gives benefits equivalent to those provided by a scripting language or conventional byte code, with two substantial differences.
-First, the language is extremely high level, consisting of only the operations that a device may perform during update and trusted execution of a firmware image.
+First, the language is extremely high level, consisting of only the operations that a device may perform during update and trusted invocation of a firmware image.
 Second, the language specifies linear behavior, without reverse branches.
 Conditional processing is supported, and parallel and out-of-order processing may be performed by sufficiently capable devices.

 By structuring the data in this way, the manifest processor becomes a very simple engine that uses a pull parser to interpret the manifest.
 This pull parser invokes a series of command handlers that evaluate a Condition or execute a Directive.
 Most data is structured in a highly regular pattern, which simplifies the parser.